reduxjs/redux/docs/style-guide/style-guide.md

 ### Name State Slices Based On the Stored Data

-As mentioned in [Reducers Should Own the State Shape ](#reducers-should-own-the-state-shape), the standard approach for splitting reducer logic is based on "slices" of state.
+As mentioned in [Reducers Should Own the State Shape](#reducers-should-own-the-state-shape), the standard approach for splitting reducer logic is based on "slices" of state.
 Correspondingly, `combineReducers` is the standard function for joining those slice reducers into a larger reducer function.

 The key names in the object passed to `combineReducers` will define the names of the keys in the resulting state object.
 Be sure to name these keys after the data that is kept inside, and avoid use of the word "reducer" in the key names.
 Your object should look like `{users: {}, posts: {}}`, rather than `{usersReducer: {}, postsReducer: {}}`.